markshapiro/webpack-merge-and-include-globally/README.md

 set `true` to append version hash before file extension.

-you can get names of generated file names with hash by passing callback function as second argument to plugin:
+you can get names of generated files mapped to original by passing callback function as second argument to plugin:
 ```
 new MergeIntoSingle({ ... }, filesMap => { ... }),
 ```